m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 In the example:
 - HTTPS - Is the protocol used to expose the data.
 There are other protocols we can use such as HTTP, etc.
-- www - This is the host
+- www - This is the host name.
+- example.com - This is the dom